 “Things Fall Apart: Graham Larkin on The Object in Transition,” ArtForum International vol. 46, no. 8 (April 2008), pp. 153-6, 390.
 Review of a Getty conference on the preservation of recent art in which I note that “”given the abundance of Duchampian and Dadaist modes of artistic production in the past half century, the material traces of much ontologically challenging art have been piling up in museums, with the result that philosophical questions about where art begins and ends are no longer merely academic.
 Good luck trying to acquire, store, or present vintage performance art, environmental art, Conceptual art, or appropriation art while maintaining a clear distinction between art and context, art and life, art and artifact, art and interpretation, high and low, original and copy, or completion and incompletion.”
 The ArtForum editors vetoed my original title (Whither the Object?) that more accurately signalled the move away from materialistic conceptions of art.

 “Reconstructing Stella: Investigating the Materials and Context of Louis XIII and Richelieu,” Harvard University Art Museums Review, vol 7 no 2, Fall 1998, pp. 1, 5.
 A preliminary description of my work with conservators in using various technologies from X-ray and IR photography to Photoshop in an effort to rebuild a 17thC painting.
-It’s a brief plea for “expository imaging” that includes a pretty effective example.
+It’s a brief plea for “expository imaging” that reflects my burgeoning interest in data visualization.

 Catalogue entry on Daniel Rabel in Drawing Attention: Selected Works on Paper from the Renaissance to Modernism, ed.
 Katharine Lochnan, Toronto: Art Gallery of Ontario, 2008.